 - tunnel eNodeB Configuration Transfer messages from a source MME to a target MME over the S10 interface.
 The purpose of the eNodeB Configuration Transfer is to transfer information from an eNodeB to a target eNodeB or an en-gNB connected to a target eNB in unacknowledged mode (see 3GPP TS 36.413 [10]).

 - tunnel eNodeB Configuration Transfer messages from a source MME to a target AMF, or to tunnel Uplink RAN Configuration Transfer messages from a source AMF to a target MME, over the N26 interface.
-This is to transfer RAN configuration information between an eNodeB and a gNB in unacknowledged mode (see 3GPP TS 36.413 [10] and 3GPP TS 38.413 [84]).
+This is to transfer RAN configuration information or inter-system SON configuration information between an eNodeB and a gNB in unacknowledged mode (see 3GPP TS 36.413 [10] and 3GPP TS 38.413 [84]).

 Table 7.3.18-1 specifies the presence requirements and conditions of the IEs in the message.